benbourner/benbourner.github.io/_posts/2024-01-09-first-deployed-model.md

 author: Ben Bourner
 ---

-## Introduction

-Hello everyone!
-I'm thrilled to share a significant milestone in my AI journey.
-Using the [fastai library](https://www.fast.ai/), a powerful tool in Python, I've successfully created and trained an AI model.
-This model isn't just any AI—it's a specialized tool that can accurately distinguish between various Dutch emergency vehicles, such as police cars, ambulances, and fire engines.
+Using the [fastai library](https://www.fast.ai/), a powerful tool in Python, I've successfully created and trained an AI model — a specialized tool that can accurately distinguish between various Dutch emergency vehicles, such as police cars, ambulances, and fire engines.

 ## The Inspiration